 Traditional IT roles that can translate to cloud careers

-So, what types of traditional IT positions are now “morphing” into cloud jobs in many organizations?
-Below are just three examples, along with details about core job responsibilities and requirements and starting compensation derived from our latest Salary Guide research:
+What types of traditional IT positions are now “morphing” into cloud jobs in many organizations?
+Below are just three examples, along with details about core job responsibilities:

 - Developing, maintaining and supporting technical infrastructure, hardware and system software components